Tips During the Warm Weather Months

 Drivers and passengers are reminded to be cautious when leaving a vehicle open.
 While it may be inconvenient to put the windows and top up every time the vehicle is parked, it is even more troublesome to find it ransacked.

 Cell phones, CDs, GPS units, and other items can be easily stolen from the vehicle when the top is down.
 Important papers such as insurance and vehicle registration information often found in the glove compartment are also at risk of being stolen.
 This paperwork could help a thief gain personal data that might lead to identity theft.
 Last but not least, the vehicle can be stolen.

 The inside of the vehicle may be hot upon return, but the odds are good that the vehicle will still be there with everything intact.

 Bike riding and warm weather are a natural combination.
 But if your bike is stolen, hiking will be more your speed.
-Here are a few suggestions for keeping your bike safe and secure.
+Here are a few suggestions for keeping your bike and other valuables safe and secure.

-- Engrave your bike, and other valuables.
+- Engrave your valuables.
 Engraving is simple and fast.
 You can even borrow an engraving tool from your local Baltimore County Police precinct.
-Officers say using the ID numbers from a driver's license or Maryland ID card is the best way to mark your bike and other personal belongings.
+Officers say using the ID numbers from a driver's license or Maryland ID card is the best way to mark your personal belongings.
 Never use a social security number as an ID number.

 - When storing your bike in a shed or garage, secure it to another large piece of equipment, like a lawn mower or workbench.
 Attaching it to a piece of heavy equipment makes it more difficult to just walk or ride away from the area.

-For more information on how to safeguard your bike and other valuables contact your precinct's Community Outreach Officer.
+For more information on how to safeguard your valuables contact your precinct's Community Outreach Officer.

 ATV and dirt bike operators are reminded of the need to drive their equipment legally and safely, and to protect their dirt bikes and ATVs from thieves.